 How I saved 90% of my income working at Facebook

-I didn’t technically pay rent until I was 27 years old.
+I didn’t technically pay rent until I was in my mid-20’s.

 But now, as I moved to the region with the highest cost of living in the world, my excitement was also faced with a heavy dose of reality.
 I was stunned by just how expensive it was to live.
 During those consulting years, I had been living in upscale apartments, out of a suitcase in nice hotels, and I was able to live by myself.
 But in San Francisco, I would have to pay almost $4,000 to have a place to myself.
 Going from paying $0 in rent to $4,000 is a tough pill to swallow.